jdstone/jdstone.github.io/blog/_posts/2025-04-17-k8s-metrics-server.md

 hide_last_modified: true
 ---

 Want to be able to easily see what Kubernetes pod has the highest CPU load (among other information) by using the `kubectl top` command?
 Install the Kubernetes metrics-server!

 1. `kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml`
 2. Edit the metrics-server deployment to disable TLS certificate validation.
 Otherwise, the Metrics Server pod won't start.
-Add `--kubelet-insecure-tls` to the args of the metrics-server container.
+Add `--kubelet-insecure-tls` to the args of the metrics-server container. `kubectl edit deploy metrics-server`

 ```